gdigrenadier/Arrakis-Spice-Wars/README.md

 # Arrakis: Broken Planet
-A mod for Rusted Warfare, a RTS game that is essentially modding heaven.
+A mod for Rusted Warfare, a RTS game that is essentially modding heaven (https://store.steampowered.com/app/647960/Rusted_Warfare__RTS/).

 Arrakis: Broken Planet (or ABP for short) is a mega mod based off Westwood's original Dune games (DUNE II, Dune 2000, Emperor: Battle For Dune).
 It features many units from across the games while keeping DUNE II's simplistic artstyle.